-The grills and beer barrels are already on the streets, popular musicians are tuning their throats and there are stages in practically every neighborhood in the city.
-Welcome to the best arraiais in Lisbon!
+The grills and beer barrels are already out on the streets, the folk musicians are warming up their voices, and there are stages in practically every neighborhood in the city.
+Welcome to the best street festivals in Lisbon!

-If you follow the smell of grilled sardines, you’ll come across most of the arraiais, but the best GPS is the itinerary we’ve prepared for you.
+If you follow the smell of grilled sardines, you’ll find most of the festivals, but the best GPS is really the itinerary we’ve prepared for you.

-Choose your favorite neighborhoods (or run to all the chapels) and get ready for the liveliest month in the capital.
+Pick your favorite neighborhoods (or visit every little chapel) and get ready for the capital’s liveliest month.

 Table Of Contents